brendanberg/L/README.md

 2
 </pre>

-The [Intruduction to the L Programming Language][intro] describes additional shell interactions.
+The [Intruduction to the L Programming Language][intro] is a good place to learn about what the shell can do.

 [intro]: docs/introduction.md